Drake Levin

+Early life

 Levin was born in Chicago, and his family's name, Levinshefski, was shortened to Levin a few years before his birth.

+Paul Revere & the Raiders

-Levin joined the band when he was 16 years old, which earned him the nickname "The Kid" from Paul Revere.
+Levin joined the Paul Revere & the Raiders, in 1963, when he was 16 years old, which earned him the nickname "The Kid" from Paul Revere.
 His addition helped establish Paul Revere and the Raiders as a premier showband in the Northwest United States.
 Levin's performances included synchronized dance steps, playing on his knees, standing on his amplifier and playing his guitar behind his head.
 After a performance at Seattle's Spanish Castle Ballroom, a young man who had watched from the front of the stage all evening approached Drake.
 He said that Drake's playing had inspired him and said he was a really good showman.
 As Drake thanked him and they shook hands, Drake asked the young man his name and he replied, "Jimi Hendrix."

 The Raiders became a national teen sensation from their daily television exposure on the ABC television show Where The Action Is.
 It was during that time that Levin and the Raiders produced many hit records.
 Levin's blues-based guitar style helped drive the band's raw, edgy sound.
 Levin's synchronized dance steps and stage antics with fellow Raider bassist Phil "Fang" Volk earned the pair the nickname "The Twins".
 In 1966, Levin left the performing version of the band to fulfill his military service obligation by joining the National Guard.
 This enabled him to continue recording in the studio with the group during his time off.
 Levin's guitar work and background vocals can be heard on Raiders albums through The Spirit of '67, although his name and photo do not appear on the album cover with the band.
-Jim "Harpo" Valley had stepped into Levin's place on the Raiders' television and concert performances, thus Valley's photo appears with the band on that particular album.
+Jim "Harpo" Valley had stepped into Levin's place on the Raiders' television and concert performances.
+Thus Valley's photo appears with the band on that particular album.
+Also in December 1966, he released "On the Road to Mexico" b/w "Glory Train" using the stylized moniker dRAKE.
+He retained the original family name Levinshefski for the writer's credit.

-When Volk became ill and could not tour, Levin stepped in to cover for his friend on a few dates, filling in for Volk on bass.
-When Levin's performing replacement, Valley, decided to leave the band after a little over a year with the group, Levin again rejoined the Raiders to help them finish their spring 1967 tour.
+When Volk became ill and could not tour, Levin stepped in to cover for his friend on a few dates, filling in on bass.
+When Levin's performing replacement, Valley, decided to leave The Raiders after a little over a year with the group, Levin again stepped in to help the band finish its spring 1967 tour.
 Levin was to perform with the Raiders on the Ed Sullivan Show on April 30, 1967, but band leader Paul Revere was upset at the pending departure of Volk and drummer Mike "Smitty" Smith and believed Levin to be partially responsible.
 Unknown to the group, Revere had hired a replacement guitarist, Freddy Weller, to perform with the group on the Sullivan show, leaving Levin to watch the Raiders only Ed Sullivan Show performance as a spectator.